-A few years back Waits compiled a list which comprises of his 20 most cherished albums of all time, a collection of records that he has carried around with him since his early days as a musician.
+A few years back Waits compiled a list which brings together what he would consider being 20 of his most cherished albums of all time, a collection of records that he has carried around with him since his early days working in music.

-Starting life primarily as a jazz musician in the 1970s, it’s perhaps unsurprising that Waits has decided to include the Thelonious Monk as part of his most favoured albums.
-“Monk said ‘There is no wrong note, it has to do with how you resolve it’,” Waits told The Guardian.
+Starting life primarily as a jazz musician in the 1970s, it comes as little surprise that Waits has decided to include the Thelonious Monk as part of his most favoured albums.
+“Monk said ‘There is no wrong note, it has to do with how you resolve it’,” Waits once told The Guardian.
 “He almost sounded like a kid taking piano lessons.
 I could relate to that when I first started playing the piano, because he was decomposing the music while he was playing it.”

 He added: “Solo Monk lets you not only see these melodies without clothes, but without skin.
 This is astronaut music from Bedlam.”

 Being inspired by Bob Dylan and The Beat Generation, Waits would later move to Los Angeles where he signed his first recording contract with Asylum Records.
-The development of Waits’ sound would gradually move closer to rock, blues and experimental genres so it only seems obvious that he would cite Trout Mask Replica by Captain Beefheart as an influential album on his life.
+The development of Waits’ sound would gradually move closer to rock, blues and experimental genres so it seems relatively obvious that he would cite Trout Mask Replica by Captain Beefheart as an album that had a significant impact on his life.
 “The roughest diamond in the mine, his musical inventions are made of bone and mud,” Waits said of Beefheart’s album.
 “Enter the strange matrix of his mind and lose yours.
 This is indispensable for the serious listener.

 “An expedition into the centre of the earth, this is the high jump record that’ll never be beat, it’s a merlot reduction sauce.
 He takes da bait.
 Dante doing the buck and wing at a Skip James suku jump.
 Drink once and thirst no more.”